-If you’d like to include gender and/or ethnicity in custom reports you created, you can add the dimensions "Gender" and/or "Ethnicity" from the field picker on the left of the custom report's page.
+If you’d like to include gender and/or ethnicity in custom reports you created, you can add the dimensions "Gender" and/or "Ethnicity" from the field picker on the left of the custom report's page, under the Students section.

 These dimensions are included in the following student-based templates:

 - Career Fairs

 Interview Schedule Applications

 - Job Reviews

 Room Only Interview Schedules